Bumped Review — Earn Stocks When You Shop

 As I mentioned in the “Signing up for Bumped” section, in order to use the app effectively, you’ll need to link your various credit and debit cards.
 Unlike apps such as Dosh where linking your cards is completed by entering your card number, Bumped asks you to log into your bank accounts via Plaid in order to add cards.
 This might sound more complicated that Dosh’s method but it’s not without its benefits.
 For example I was able to link my Discover card to Bumped whereas that card isn’t supported by Dosh.
-Additionally I learned the hard way that my wife’s Uber Visa Card had a different number than mine, making her purchase with the card ineligible for Dosh cash back.
-Meanwhile Bumped had no issue identifying her applicable transactions in spite of this.
+Additionally I learned the hard way that my wife’s Uber Visa Card had a different number than mine, making her purchases with the card ineligible for Dosh cash back.
+Meanwhile Bumped had no issue identifying her applicable transactions.

 The stock purchasing process